 Complete Task On going Ensure readiness of all CBC sites for operational preparedness, response, recovery and prevention-mitigation.
 Upon its activation, report to the district EOC or assign a representative, as appropriate, to support it.
 Support implementation of the policies and decisions of the governing body relating to emergency management.
 Monitor emergency response and provide support as needed.
 On going Identifying health and safety issues.
 Support requests from incident command.
 On going Train staff and conduct exercises and drills to ensure readiness.
 On going Support CBC site and district efforts to develop and maintain operational preparedness, response, recovery and prevention-mitigation according to the District's plans and protocols.

 On going Support prevention-mitigation measures that reduce or eliminate hazards, regularly updating hazard analysis and hazard summary.
 Determine in the aftermath of an emergency those actions that help facilitate recovery and mitigate impact.
 Maintain record keeping and event documentation to ensure efficient and effective response and recovery.
-Complete Task Complete Complete On going Task Serve as damage assessment team leader, ensuring that necessary information is assimilated in a timely fashion to speed the disaster recovery, Task Serve as damage assessment team leader, ensuring that necessary information is assimilated in a timely fashion to speed the disaster recovery, insurance and/or disaster assistance process.
-Task Serve as damage assessment team leader, ensuring that necessary information is assimilated in a timely fashion to speed the disaster recovery, insurance and/or disaster assistance process.
-Ensure, as possible, protection of district facilities and equipment.
-Assess damage to structures, parking and roadway areas within the district's control, physical plants, traffic control devices, utilities and other district Task Serve as damage assessment team leader, ensuring that necessary information is assimilated in a timely fashion to speed the disaster recovery, insurance and/or disaster assistance process.
-Ensure, as possible, protection of district facilities and equipment.
+Serve as damage assessment team leader, ensuring that necessary information is assimilated in a timely fashion to speed the disaster recovery, insurance and/or disaster assistance process.
+On going Ensure, as possible, protection of district facilities and equipment.
 Assess damage to structures, parking and roadway areas within the district's control, physical plants, traffic control devices, utilities and other district facilities and direct temporary repair of facilities to mitigate loss, as possible.
-Prioritize restoration of utility service to facilities including provisions for Serve as damage assessment team leader, ensuring that necessary information is assimilated in a timely fashion to speed the disaster recovery, insurance and/or disaster assistance process.
-Ensure, as possible, protection of district facilities and equipment.
-Assess damage to structures, parking and roadway areas within the district's control, physical plants, traffic control devices, utilities and other district facilities and direct temporary repair of facilities to mitigate loss, as possible.
 Prioritize restoration of utility service to facilities including provisions for emergency power sources, if needed.
+Provide equipment to support emergency operations.
+Assign staff to assist law enforcement in securing buildings.
+Assign staff to assist incident commander and/or fire officials with internal utility and HVAC shutoff, as needed.
 Support post incident damage assessment and building inspections and arrange for debris removal or clean up, if it is needed.
-Identify infrastructure requirements for resumption of school activities. ✓ Maintain an inventory of emergency resources. ~ Coordinate with other Colleges, Universities, and private contractors for personnel and equipment support.
+Identify infrastructure requirements for resumption of school activities.
+Maintain an inventory of emergency resources.
+Coordinate with other Colleges, Universities, and private contractors for personnel and equipment support.